 The Curb is likely the most accurate home energy monitor on the market.
-The draw back is cost of parts and labor (I used my solar installer's electrician) for a total cost of $800.
+The draw back is the cost of parts and labor; I used my solar installer's electrician and the total cost was $800.

 The competition has less accuracy but I could have likely installed a Sense myself and saved on the labor cost.

 Here are the two other brands I was looking at, for reference: